Apidog Docs

 After this configuration, the file can be correctly sent to Apidog through the CLI.

-Note: If you want to run this test scenario locally again, you'll need to modify the file path in the parameter value back to the path on your local machine.
+If you want to run this test scenario locally again, you'll need to modify the file path in the parameter value back to the path on your local machine.

-Using database operations in CLI#
+Using Database Operations in CLI#

 When your test scenarios include database operations, you need to take a few extra steps because database configurations are saved locally, not in the cloud.
 This means you can't directly run the CLI in cloud mode for these scenarios.
 Here's how to handle this situation: